 If your company does business in multiple jurisdictions, business license compliance is critical to maintaining uninterrupted operations.
 But for many companies, it isn’t always a top priority.

-Maintaining business license is a complex task.
+Maintaining business licenses is a complex task.
 Up to 65% of license registration requirements change annually, and enforcement against business license violations is increasing.
 Indeed, business license tax collections are growing twice as fast as other types of mandated taxes and fees.
-In addition, there may be new obligations due to the COVID-19 pandemic and its impact on business operations.

-To help you navigate the ever-shifting landscape, we’ve compiled answers to some of your questions on business license regulations.
+To help you navigate the ever-shifting landscape, we’ve compiled answers to some of the most asked questions on business license regulations.